umgbhalla/dotfiles/README.md

     - `eth0` represents an ethernet adapter.
 Usually the interface is given a more specific name, such as `enp0s25`.
 In this guide I will use `eth0` to represent the ethernet card.
     - If your machine has a wifi card, it will be represented by `wlan0`.
 Like the ethernet card, this is usually passes under a more specific name, like `wlp1s0`.
 In this guide I will use `wlan0` to represent the wireless card.
 3. This installation will use ethernet to download all packages and setup future internet with ethernet and/or wifi.
 It is definitely possible to install Archlinux on a computer using the `wifi-menu` command, but I recommend against it because it involves a lot more complication and will be subsequently slower during install.
 To set up a temporary internet:
-    i.
-Copy the netctl example ethernet configuration.
+    1. Copy the netctl example ethernet configuration.
         ```
         cp /etc/netctl/examples/ethernet-static /etc/netctl
         ```
-    ii. `vim /etc/netctl/ethernet-static` to change the interface to the interface found earlier.
+    2. `vim /etc/netctl/ethernet-static` to change the interface to the interface found earlier.
         ```
         Interface=eth0
         ```
-    iii.
-Enable the configuration and reboot.
+    3. Enable the configuration and reboot.
         ```
         netctl enable ethernet-static
         systemctl stop dhcpcd
         systemctl disable dhcpcd
         sudo reboot
         ```
-    iv.
-Verify `ping archlinux.org` produces a response.
+    4. Verify `ping archlinux.org` produces a response.
 Do not proceed and repeat this section until a response appears.

 #### System Time <a name="systime"></a>